 This project was undertaken in conjunction with an investigation and situational analysis of the coffee and black pepper markets and value chains in Vietnam, AGB/2018/175.

-- Characterised the coffee and black pepper farming systems and the livelihoods these support within the three target provinces of the Central Highlands.
+- Characterised the coffee and black pepper farming systems and the livelihoods these support within the 3 target provinces of the Central Highlands.

-- Assessed soil health and soil-borne pests and diseases status within coffee and black pepper production systems in the three target provinces, to gain knowledge on the importance of the constraints these pose and identify gaps in knowledge/research needs to restore soil fertility and plant health.
+- Assessed soil health and soil-borne pests and diseases status within coffee and black pepper production systems in the target provinces, to gain knowledge on the importance of the constraints these pose and identify gaps in knowledge/research needs to restore soil fertility and plant health.

-- Developed and piloted a geospatial framework to map the extent of coffee and pepper, identifing agro-ecological suitability zones, and assessing the soil health issues and SBPD distribution.
+- Developed and piloted a geospatial framework to map the extent of coffee and pepper, identifying agroecological suitability zones, and assessing the soil health issues and SBPD distribution.